giaongo/Voice-Note-App/README.md

 # Voice Note App
-A iOS mobile app is a group project under Metropolia UAS scope.
+An iOS mobile app is a group project under Metropolia UAS scope.
 The app designed for photographers and adventurers, allowing them to create voice notes for current locations during their travels.

 # Contributors
 1. Rashid Mohammad